 When the asymptotic distribution of $S$ is no longer a standard normal distribution, the traditional test may fail to maintain the pre-specified type I error.
 Let $s_{1-\alpha/2}$ be $({1-\alpha/2})$-th quantile of the asymptotic distribution of $S$ under the null hypothesis.
-If $s_{1-\alpha/2}<z_{1-\alpha/2}$, the test is conservative in the sense that the actual type I error is smaller than the pre-specified level $\alpha$.
-In fact, such conservativeness is often the case for covariate-adjusted randomization and can be demonstrated by comparison of $\bm{\xi}$ between complete randomization and covariate-adjusted randomization.
-Under complete randomization, $\bm{\xi}$ follows a normal distribution that makes $S$ follow a standard normal distribution asymptotically (Section \ref{sec:HypoTestSpecialCR}), in which case the test has valid type I error.
-However, covariate-adjusted randomization is used with a purpose to reduce the imbalance of covariates between treatment groups, and hence $\bm{\xi}$ is more concentrated around $0$ as opposed to complete randomization, leading to conservative tests.
-Three special cases of covariate-adjusted randomization (RR, PSR, and $D_A$-BCD) will be disucssed in details in Sections \ref{sec:HypoTestSpecialRR}, \ref{sec:HypoTestSpecialCAM}, and \ref{sec:HypoTestSpecialDABCD}, respectively.
+If $s_{1-\alpha/2}<z_{1-\alpha/2}$, the test is conservative in the sense that the actual type I error is smaller than the prespecified level $\alpha$.
+In fact, such conservativeness is often the case for CAR and can be demonstrated by a comparison of $\bm{\xi}$ between CR and CAR.
+Under CR, $\bm{\xi}$ follows a normal distribution that makes $S$ follow a standard normal distribution asymptotically (Section \ref{sec:HypoTestSpecialCR}), in which case the test has valid type I error.
+However, CAR is used to reduce the imbalance of covariates between treatment groups, and hence $\bm{\xi}$ is more concentrated around $0$ than with CR, leading to conservative tests.
+Three special cases of CAR (RR, PSR, and $D_A$-BCD) are discussed in detail in Sections \ref{sec:HypoTestSpecialRR} to \ref{sec:HypoTestSpecialDABCD}.
 The correction of conservative tests is discussed in Section \ref{sec:correction}.

-Besides type I error, the explicit form of power can also be derived based on Theorem \ref{thm:TestStatDistGeneral}.
+In addition to type I error, the explicit form of power can also be derived based on Theorem \ref{thm:TestStatDistGeneral}.
 Under the local alternatives, $\mu_1-\mu_2=\delta/\sqrt{n}$ for a fixed $\delta \neq 0$, the power is

 where $F_S$ is the cumulative distribution function of the asymptotic distribution of $S$.
-In Section \ref{sec:Simulation} power is evaluated numerically for several covariate-adjusted randomization methods.
+In Section \ref{sec:Simulation} power is evaluated numerically for several CAR procedures.

-Similarly as for the treatment effect, the inference for the covariates can also be studied following the representation given in Theorem 3.1.
-The next theorem illustrates the asymptotic normality of $\bm{\beta}_{\text{in}}$ under covariate-adjusted randomization.
+In a manner similar to that of the treatment effect, the inference for the covariates can also be studied following the representation given in Theorem \ref{thm:EstConsistent}.
+The next theorem illustrates the asymptotic normality of $\bm{\beta}_{\text{in}}$ under CAR.